jseidl/hass-magic_areas/README.md

 Motion-activated lights are so 2000s.
 Magic Areas tracks multiple sources of presence in order to gauge an area's `occupancy` state, which you can use on automations but as you'll see, you might not even have to.

-Motion sensors, doors, media devices, device presence (`device_trackers`) are supported and you can use [Threhsold](https://www.home-assistant.io/integrations/threshold/) and [Template](https://www.home-assistant.io/integrations/template/) binary sensors to track presence from power consumption and other entities' states!
+Motion sensors, doors, media devices, device presence (`device_trackers`) are supported and you can use [Threshold](https://www.home-assistant.io/integrations/threshold/) and [Template](https://www.home-assistant.io/integrations/template/) binary sensors to track presence from power consumption and other entities' states!

-In the demo on the left, the area gets cleared instantly for illustration purposes but in reality you can configure the timeout you wwant for an area to not receive any presence event before it gets marked as clear/not occupied.
+In the demo on the left, the area gets cleared instantly for illustration purposes but in reality you can configure the timeout you want for an area to not receive any presence event before it gets marked as clear/not occupied.

 The "Presence Hold" feature gives you a `switch` that is considered a source of presence and will let users hold an area `occupied` while the switch is `on`.